 Emperor Kwangmu issued an Imperial Rescript on July 8, 1905, which established a Red Cross Hospital in Seoul.
-On October 27, the Emperor promulgated Imperial Rescript #47 “Korean Red Cross Rules” (대한적십자사 규칙) which set forth the regulations for the Korean Red Cross Society.
+On October 27, the Emperor promulgated Imperial Rescript #47 “Korean Red Cross Rules” (대한적십자사 규칙), which set forth the regulations for the Korean Red Cross Society.
 On December 12, the Emperor issued Imperial Rescript #54 which set forth the regulations for the Korean Red Cross Hospital in Seoul.
 In 1906, the Korean Red Cross was located in front of Yeongchumun Gate in Gyeongbokgung Palace.
 At that time, it had 13 paid employees.
-When the vice-President of the Japanese Red Cross Society visited Seoul in October 1906, he presented the Korean Emperor and the Crown Prince with honorary Japanese Red Cross Membership Medals.
+When the vice-president of the Japanese Red Cross Society visited Seoul in October 1906, he presented the Korean emperor and the crown prince with honorary Japanese Red Cross membership medals.
 Korea became a protectorate of Japan with the signing of the Japanese–Korea Treaty of 1905; thereafter, Japan ruled the country indirectly through the Japanese Resident-General of Korea.
 On July 23, 1909, the Korean Government issued Imperial Ordinance #67, by which all matters concerning the Red Cross Society were transferred to the Red Cross Society of Japan.
 The 1905 Imperial Rescripts concerning the creation of the Red Cross Hospital and Society were formally annulled.
 On Dec.
-10, 1910, after Japan’s forced annexation of Korea, the Korean Red Cross become a chapter of the Japanese Red Cross, claiming that it was necessary because the Principles of the International Red Cross Movement only allows one national society to be set up in a country.
+10, 1910, after Japan’s forced annexation of Korea, the Korean Red Cross became a chapter of the Japanese Red Cross, claiming that it was necessary because the Principles of the International Red Cross Movement only allow one national society to be set up in a country.

 The medal is on permanent display at the Provisional Government Memorial Hall #1.